-We might be able to improve the performance of the feature tracking process by reordering the grid points so that the grid is not blocked.
+We might be able to improve the performance of the feature tracking process by reordering the grid points so that the grid is not partitioned into block.
 This should reduce the size of the bitmap indices and the space requirement during feature tracking.
-The question to be answered is whether the overhead of reordering is worthwhile.
+However, since the computational procedure produces data in blocks, the overhead of reordering them may be too high.
+We need to study this in the future.

 In this paper, both the analyses and the test data are for uniform grids.
 However, the algorithms used can be extended.
-For example, the region growing algorithm can be applied to any regular grid including the nonuniform regular grid and the rectilinear grid with affecting the complexity $(\mathcal{O}(s))$ .
-The searching step using bitmap index can be applied on any kind of grid.
-If the order line passes through space in a reasonable manner, the bitmap representing the regions of interest can still be $\mathcal{O}(s)$ .
-The algorithms may also be adopted to AMR (automatic mesh refinement) meshes.
+For example, the region growing algorithm can be applied to any regular grid including the nonuniform regular grid and the rectilinear grid without affecting the complexity $(\mathcal{O}(s))$.
+The searching step using bitmap index can be applied on any kind of grid, but the size of the compressed bitmap representation for a connected region is highly dependent on the order of the grid points.
+The algorithms may also be adopted to AMR (Adaptive Mesh Refinement) meshes.
 However, more work is required to implement and to verify the approaches.

 The compressed bitmap is a compact representation for line segments.
-On 3D grids, working with rectangles or cubes should be more efficient.
-Developing compact data structure for these geometric objects might further enhance the overall performance of feature tracking programs.
+On 3D grids, working with rectangles or cubes could be more efficient than working with line segments.
+Developing a compact data structure for these geometric objects might further enhance the overall performance of feature tracking programs.